 Thick cookie right there ↑

-So, if you love chocolate and coffee, you have got to try these cookies.
-My coffee-loving family definitely approved of them, and I have a feeling they’ll be requested just as much as these cookies are. 😉
+So, if you love chocolate and coffee, you have got to try these chocolate chip mocha cookies.
+My coffee-loving family definitely approved of them, and I have a feeling they’ll be requested just as much as my chocolate chip coffee cookies are. 😉

 - 1 and 3/4 cups plain/all-purpose flour 218g

 - 1 teaspoon baking powder